1satwinder/JavaScriptLearning/README.md

-# This repository conatin code for my javascript learning practice example.
+# This repository conatin code for javascript concepts.

+## Moreover it also has coding practice example